 Research shows that about one in five people who suffer a traumatic brain injury (TBI) doesn’t completely recover and thus experiences chronic pain.
 Car accidents can lead to mild TBIs, more commonly called concussions, or severe TBIs.
 Even mild concussions, however, can cause symptoms for years.

-The exact location of the pain and the extent of pain depends on what part of the brain was injured, but chronic headaches and soreness in the neck are the most common types of pain that TBI patients experience.
+The exact location of the pain and the extent of pain depends on what part of the brain was injured.
+But chronic headaches and soreness in the neck are the most common types of pain that TBI patients experience.

 If you experience increased pain in your neck or headaches that don’t subside, see a physician immediately.

 Car accidents can lead to a wide range of disc-related back injuries.
 Once again, depending on the severity and type of injury, you may feel sore for weeks, months, or years.
-Bulged or herniated discs can cause soreness at the site of the injury and all around, which likely will not subside without corrective surgery.
+Bulged or herniated discs can cause soreness at the site of the injury and all around, which likely will not subside without injections or corrective surgery.
 Even surgery doesn’t always eliminate soreness in the back for car accident victims.
 Sometimes, back injuries can result in pinched nerves, too.
 A severely pinched nerve can cause sharp pain, but mildly pinched nerves can cause a general soreness in the area of the injury.

 Soft Tissue Damage